-There are no on-site water bodies.
+There are no significant on-site water bodies.

-The ODP shows how the development will integrate into the existing built up area of Rolleston to the north and east.
+The ODP shows how the development will integrate into the existing built up area of West Melton to the east.

 The ODP achieves good linkage with and integrates with land transport infrastructure (Bus, walk, cycle).